giantswarm/capi-migration-cli/README.md

 * Clean Vintage Cluster Phase
   * drain all vintage control-plane nodes
   * delete vintage ASG groups for control-plane nodes (tccpn) and terminate all instances in that ASG groups
+  *  before migrating workloads wait until KubeadmControlPlane CR stabilises which means  all replicas are up to date and ready
   * sequentially for each node pool:
     * drain all vintage worker nodes for the nodepool
     * delete all vintage ASGs for the nodepool